 PSB 2021 will continue to move forward with plans to be in Hawaii.
 We are monitoring the Covid-19 pandemic and will modify the plans if need be.
 We look forward to everyone’s participation.

-PSB is offering four workshops during the meeting (exact dates to be determined).
+PSB is offering eight workshops during the meeting (exact dates to be determined).
 These workshops were created to provide an opportunity for a gathering that will not be based on peer-reviewed papers included in the proceedings book.
 The workshops will consist of presentations by invited speakers.
 Abstract submissions for the workshops will be evaluated by the workshop co-chairs.

 Each workshop has a chair who is responsible for organizing submissions.
 Please contact the specific session chair relevant to your interests for further information.
 Links on each of the session titles below lead to more detailed calls for participation.

 - Intersection of genomics, socioeconomic status and health outcome across race and ethnicity

 - Making Tools that People Will Use: User-Centered Design in Computational Biology Research

 - Packaging Biocomputing Software to Maximize Distribution and Reuse

 - Raising the Stakeholders: Improving Patient Outcomes Through Interprofessional Collaborations in AI for Healthcare